 - panko bread crumbs (or sub with gluten free bread crumbs)

 Kitchen tools I use for this recipe:

-- chef knife (chop veggies)
+- chef knife and cutting board (to chop veggies)

-- Nonstick skillet (sauté onions)
+- Nonstick skillet (to sauté onions)

-- Stainless steamer basket (steam beans)
+- Stainless steamer basket (to steam beans)

-- 2 qt casserole dish 10.5 x 7 (bake casserole)
+- 2 qt casserole dish 10.5 x 7 (for the casserole)